Fujifilm X-T100 vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the X-T100 followed on from the Fujifilm X-T20.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon D500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.